 In summary, enzymes catalyze chemical reactions in the body.
 Metabolic enzymes are responsible for growth and maintenance of body tissues and organs.
 Digestive enzymes break down food into useful compounds for the body.
 Denaturing enzymes can be beneficial in food preservation, but harmful in other ways because it causes the workload to be more burdensome on the body.

-Be on the lookout for part 2 coming soon!
+Click here to read part 2!
 We’ll be discussing some specific enzymes and their roles in the body, how to increase your enzyme intake, and other tips to stay healthy.